FoundationDB/fdb-kubernetes-operator/docs/design/implemented/process_group_status.md

 ## Background

 We have multiple places in the status where we track information about
-processes: `pendingRemovals`, `processCounts`, `incorrectProcesses`, `incorrectPods`, `failingPods`, `missingProcesses`.
-None of these lists contains a full accounting of processes, and most of them are empty in the stable state.
+podNames: `pendingRemovals`, `processCounts`, `incorrectProcesses`, `incorrectPods`, `failingPods`, `missingProcesses`.
+None of these lists contains a full accounting of podNames, and most of them are empty in the stable state.
-The operator infers the full list of processes by fetching pods, but does not persist that information or pass it between actions.
+The operator infers the full list of podNames by fetching pods, but does not persist that information or pass it between actions.
 This creates complex reconciliation behavior when handling PVCs without matching pods, or pods without matching PVCs.
 It gets even more complex when handling per-pod services,